 When an application is deployed via Canary, a very small number of real users will get access to the newer version of the application.
 Imagine that the application has a total of 10 pods.
 In the beginning, only 3 of these pods will get updated to the new version.
 Which means only a small percentage of users will be able to access it.
 As time goes on, you update more pods until all the 10 pods are running the new version of the application.

-A Canary deployment is useful when you want to roll out the updates slowly.
+A Canary deployment strategy is useful when you want to roll out the updates slowly.
 This is useful when you want to collect user feedback about the newer release or want to change more things before every single user can access it.
 Canary deployments are also useful when you want to monitor how the service behaves before it’s available to all your users.
 This helps resolve any potential bugs or issues.

 When implementing a Canary deployment strategy, the first thing to understand is what’s the distribution of traffic you want between the older service and the newer service.
 While it’s possible to create a canary deployment without using any other tools, it can get tricky to distribute the traffic.